top of page

 This is a tricky one.
 I am a teacher.
 I love teachers!
 School counselors, English teachers, even some internet essay gurus can be great resources for college essay writers.
 But my students' experiences attest that not every counselor or college advisor is an optimal college essay writing coach:

-A client received feedback from his counselor that his essays were done- great!
+• A client received feedback from his counselor that his essays were done- great!
 And yet... he felt he could do better.
 He just didn't know how.
 We ended up completely rewriting his essays (4 hours of work) until he felt 100% confident in them.
-Either the counselor had underestimated what he was capable of, or they saw nothing wrong with a student submitting an essay that did not make a focused case for why he was a good fit for that college.
+Either the counselor had underestimated what he was capable of, or they saw nothing wrong with a student submitting an... unfocused, lackluster essay.
+I believe that every single student I work with is capable of essay greatness.

 Unlike most teachers, I get to create a dedicated, one-on-one, professional relationship with your student.
 They have my undivided attention and assistance until they have written essays that truly do it all.
 I don't tell just tell your student what to do and leave them to figure it out (or not).
 I break the process down into achievable steps, and support them through it.

-I sincerely caution all students against using Chat GPT or other AI resources, even in the draft process.
-There is too much at stake.
+I do not use AI, and I sincerely caution all students against using Chat GPT or other AI resources.
+Some of my students use it in their own draft process, and I don't love that... but I will help them un-AI it.
+For me, there's just too much at stake.
 Admissions readers are excellent at identifying AI-influenced writing.
 Colleges are investing in technology to identify AI-generated writing.
 None of them condone the use of AI in college essays.
 Why risk it?

-There's another reason why I'm firmly against using ChatGPT in college essays.
+There's another reason why I'm firmly against using AI in college essays.
 ChatGPT produces very well-put-together sentences with clean grammar and clear syntax (most of the time).
 Problem is, most people (and just about all high schoolers!) naturally write with, shall we say, funkier grammar and syntax.
 These charming idiosyncrasies help create *voice*, one of a writer's strongest assets!
 Students and parents are sometimes surprised when I choose not to iron every last syntactical kink out of an essay.
-I leave this stuff in because a) it's them, it's awesome, and it's honest, and b) it lets colleges know that this student did not use ChatGPT or other AI outsourcing.
+I leave this stuff in because a) it's them, it's awesome, and it's honest, b) it signals to colleges that this student did not use ChatGPT or other AI outsourcing, and c) my experience shows, "real" writing is effective.

 For my full writing, business, and educational background, check out my About Jen page and my C.V.:

-I began working with college applicants in 2020 after completing a training with Encuentros, a non-profit organization that pairs professional writers with college seniors are the first in their families to attend college.
+I began working with college applicants in 2020 after training with Encuentros, a non-profit organization that pairs professional writers with college seniors who are the first in their families to attend college.
 I was amazed to learn (from sources including UC, CS, etc. admissions officers and essay readers) that there are serious do’s and don’ts when crafting college essay responses, and that these are not necessarily common knowledge.
 I don't believe in "gatekeeping" information that would benefit many; my new writing mission was to share this knowledge with as many students as I could!
 Since then, I have helped dozens of young people craft their college essays via workshops, one-on-one Zoom sessions, and lots of swapping of Google Docs.
+So far in 2024/25, my clients have been admitted to:

 How do we get started?

 Contact Jen to schedule a free consultation by email or phone.
-I highly recommend getting started in the "off-season", Winter/Spring, as I will book up (and have to charge more) during the high-demand period of late Summer/Fall.
+I highly recommend getting started in the "off-season", Winter/Spring, as I will book up (and may charge more) during the high-demand period of late Summer/Fall.